nelsonlaidev/nelsonlai.me/README.md

 - Lighthouse score of nearly 100
 - SEO optimized with meta tags and JSON-LD
-- Open graph images using `next/og`
+- Dynamic open graph images using `next/og`

 ### Development Experience